simpleParadox/simpleparadox.github.io/_pages/about.md

 # What do I like to do for fun?
-I am believer in health and fitness and do heavy lifting.
-As a consequence, I am in a constant search for healthy but budget friendly recipies.
+I am believer in health and fitness and do heavy lifting 💪.
+As a consequence, I am in a constant search for healthy but budget friendly recipies 🍚.
 I love to cook and try out a new recipe every week.